Tuition and fees are subject to change without notice.

 - Graduate within 150% of the credit hours required to complete the student’s program

-A student who has not met the minimum GPA requirement of 2.0 or higher, or has not completed the minimum credit hours will be assigned a classification of Financial Aid Warning for one semester.
+A student who is below the GPA requirement of 2.0 or higher, or completion rate will be placed on Financial Aid Warning.
 If a student does not meet SAP requirements at the conclusion of the Financial Aid Warning semester, the student will be placed on Financial Aid Dismissal.
 A student on Financial Aid Dismissal is no longer eligible for financial aid.

-A student who is on Dismissal can regain eligibility for financial aid by fulfilling one of the following conditions:
+A student who is on Dismissal can regain eligibility for financial aid by:

-- Eliminate all academic deficiencies by completing the number of credit hours necessary, at the student’s own expense, to meet the 67% completion requirement and attain the minimum 2.0 cumulative GPA.
+- Eliminating all academic deficiencies by completing the number of credit hours necessary, at the student’s own expense, to meet the 67% completion requirement and attain the minimum 2.0 cumulative GPA.
+OR

 Academic Improvement Plan